 But for day-to-day crime, you’re at a higher risk of experiencing it in Latin America…

-As an overlander and someone who has now passed a considerable amount of time in Latin America (also living in Medellin for 2+ years), as well as being able to offer the perspective of Andrea (someone born and raised in Latin America), I think it is important not to downplay the safety concerns, but to provide a more realistic view.
+As an overlander and someone who has now passed a considerable amount of time in Latin America (also living in Medellin for a number of years), as well as being able to offer the perspective of Andrea (someone born and raised in Latin America), I think it is important not to downplay the safety concerns, but to provide a more realistic view.

 The biggest concern for a foreigner in Latin America is, undoubtedly, armed robbery and other forms of theft.

-It is something that you should be more wary of in Latin America than you are in the States.
+It is something that you should be warier of in Latin America than you are in the States.

-For those quick to criticize, of course there are plenty of robberies in the States.
-It can happen in the big cities.
+For those quick to criticize, of course, there are plenty of robberies or thefts in the States.
+It can happen in big cities.
 It can happen while parked at a remote trailhead.

-I know more people that have been robbed back home in the States than have been robbed while traveling abroad (but the reason why should be obvious: we spend so much more time at home, and thus increase the odds of something happening at home).
+I know more people that have been robbed while living at home in the States than have been robbed while they were traveling abroad (but the reason why should be obvious: we spend so much more time at home, and thus increase the odds of something happening at home).

 Of everywhere I’ve ever traveled in this world, the only place I’ve been robbed is in Washington, D.C., a few blocks from my house on Capitol Hill.